curl/everything-curl/libcurl/options.md

 ## Get handle options

-No, there's no general method to extract the same information you previously set with `curl_easy_setopt()`!
+No, there is no general method to extract the same information you previously set with `curl_easy_setopt()`!
 If you need to be able to extract the information again that you set earlier, then we encourage you to keep track of that data yourself in your application.